 - Diabetes, especially when poorly controlled, is the most common cause of autonomic neuropathy.
 Diabetes can gradually cause nerve damage throughout the body.

-- Abnormal protein buildup in organs (amyloidosis), which affects the organs and the nervous system.
+- Irregular protein buildup in organs (amyloidosis), which affects the organs and the nervous system.

 - Certain medications, including some drugs used in cancer treatment (chemotherapy).